yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-apps-java/cloud-ysql-yb-jdbc.md

 Open the `SampleApp.java` file in the application `/src/main/java/` folder.
 The application has the following methods:

-- **main** - establishes a connection with your cluster via the topology-aware Yugabyte JDBC driver.
+- **main** establishes a connection with your cluster via the topology-aware Yugabyte JDBC driver.
-- **createDatabase** - uses PostGres-compliant DDL commands to create a sample database.
+- **createDatabase** uses PostgreSQL-compliant DDL commands to create a sample database.
-- **selectAccounts** - queries your distributed data using the SQL `SELECT` statement.
+- **selectAccounts** queries your distributed data using the SQL `SELECT` statement.
-- **transferMoneyBetweenAccounts** - updates your data consistently with distributed transactions.
+- **transferMoneyBetweenAccounts** updates your data consistently with distributed transactions.

 ## Learn more